ARTICLE I COURSE OF STUDY

 (b) Law 298 Group Research and Writing Projects Law 298 consists of group research and writing projects conducted under the active supervision of a faculty member who must be present at all group meetings.
 Before the first day of the semester, the supervising faculty member must submit to the Assistant Dean for Academic Planning a detailed description of the group project, including the learning objectives, the proposed meeting times, the required reading, and the work-product required of the student.
 A student can receive a maximum of two units per 298.
 The workload for a 298, including group meetings and outside readings, must approximate the workload of a course of comparable credit (either one or two units).

-(c) Law 299 Individual Research and Writing Projects Law 299 consists of individual research-and-writing projects conducted under the active supervision of a member of the faculty.
+(c) Law 299 Individual Research and Writing Projects Law 299 consists of individual research-and-writing projects on a legal topic conducted under the active supervision of a member of the faculty.
 A student can receive a maximum of two units per 299.
 The suggested paper length for 299s are: 10-15 pages for one-unit and 20-30 pages for two-units.

 (e) Obligations of Faculty Member A faculty member should not give credit for work in Law 297, 298, or 299 unless his or her contribution to the student’s work has involved a professional commitment of responsibility comparable to that involved in a curricular course for which he or she is responsible.

 Rule 4 Work Under Other Faculties of the University